bajaj-aditya/ClubEventsWeb_Umiam/README.md

 # ClubEventsWeb_Umiam
-This is a a group project from the Freasher's of IIT-Guwahati,Umiam Hostel>
+This is a a group project from the Fresher's of IIT-Guwahati,Umiam Hostel>